 Carolyn also studied Flower Essences with Martin Bulgerin (of BioPsciences Institute), has taken intensive classes with Herbalist/Midwife Erin Piorier and renowned author and Herbalist Matthew Wood, and taken intensives in traditional medicine of Central America (Curanderismo) with Kimberly Hart, founder of Adagio Holistic Therapies.
 Additionally, Carolyn studied ethnobotany, ethnopharmacology, and traditional plant usage in Hawaii with Kathleen Harrison, Dennis McKenna, and Momi Subiono.
 In the spring of 2013, Carolyn earned her Masters of Liberal Studies through the University of Minnesota by designing her own degree that incorporated classes from the Center for Spirituality and Healing.
 Her masters work culminated in a thesis that focused on changing paradigms of body and healing metaphors through the lens of alternative medicine.

 Carolyn has long fostered an appreciation for the symbiotic relationship between plants and people.
-She bases her approach and use of plants on natural forms of healthcare drawing from the cumulative knowledge of thousands of years of diverse cultural traditions.
-Carolyn’s practice predominantly utilizes local plants as medicine while emphasizing the value of carefully listening to people, their pulse, and the plants involved in order to find the optimal combination for individual well-being.
+She bases her approach and use of plants on holistic forms of healthcare drawing from the cumulative knowledge of thousands of years of diverse cultural traditions.
+Carolyn’s practice consists of a combination of conversation and pulse techniques to determine remedies specific to an individual, using a variety of self crafted herbal remedies from local plant varieties.

 You can reach Carolyn at [email protected].